SRahulKoushik/RouteIQ/README.md

 python main.py --from A --to D --algorithm astar --avoid-hotspots python main.py --from-lat 52.5200 --from-lon 13.4050 --to-lat 52.5210 --to-lon 13.4070 --algorithm astar python main.py --from-lat 52.5200 --from-lon 13.4050 --to-lat 52.5210 --to-lon 13.4070 --compare-algorithms
+python main.py --from A --to D --visualize python main.py --from A --to D --mode bike python main.py --from A --to D --mode public python main.py --from A --to D --record-snapshot python main.py --historical-report python main.py --add-alert A B python main.py --remove-alert A B python main.py --list-alerts
 ```

 - `--from`, `--to`: Start and end node IDs